EndIris/2001-Planets/README.txt

 Just download RSS and its dependencies, then download this and move the 2001_Planets foler into your GameData folder.

 Changelog
+1.0.1
+  - Europa Temperature and Pressure fixed in infobox
+  - Europa PQS frequency decreased

+1.0.0 - Initial Release
+  - Europa given its own ocean instead of Laythe clone
+  - Europa atmo height increased
+  - Europa scaled textures updated, exported from Kittopia
+  - Europa PQS Height Noise decreased to not go above oceans
+  - Lucifer dimmed, corona shrunk
+  - Lucifer orbit color changed to red
+  - Ganymede deleted, replaced by new body (still named Ganymede in-game)
+  - Ganymede atmo added
+  - Ganymede height map edited to make some small lakes and rivers
+  - Io given HazardousOcean, heats up craft near it

 0.1.0 - Initial Beta Release, expect bugs, untested

-1.0.0 - Initial Release
-  Europa given its own ocean instead of Laythe clone Europa atmo height increased
-  Europa scaled textures updated, exported from Kittopia Europa PQS Height Noise decreased to not go above oceans Lucifer dimmed, corona shrunk
-  Lucifer orbit color changed to red
-  Ganymede deleted, replaced by new body (still named Ganymede in-game) Ganymede atmo added
-  Ganymede height map edited to make some small lakes and rivers Io given HazardousOcean, heats up craft near it

 Known Issues
  Europa's Atmosphere is not visible from space